wes648/Westerfit.jl/README.md

 Make sure that Ju, Jl, freq, and unc are all floating point numbers (include a decimal point) and all the rest are integers.

 ## Installation
-Unfortuantely, westerfit installation is a bit of a mess.
-Part of this is from the dev team both running the same Linux distribution and not having other machines for testing.
-I'm afraid the WIGXJPFjl installer seems to be broken again.
-I'm working on it but manual installation of WIGXJPF may be necessary at the current time

-westerfit is now available in the Julia package manager!
+These installation instructions are to the best of our knowledge, but both developers run the same Linux distribution.
+Please send us an email if it's not working!
+We need to know if we want to fix it.

 ### WINDOWS